 GENERAL RULES

 1. BATTERIES

 Must be securely mounted.

 2. BREATHERS

 OEM or additional oil breather may be fitted.

 3. CHAIN GUARD

 Full length chain guards are mandatory.

 4. CLOTHING

 All riders will wear a full-face helmet with visor that meets SABS specification.
 All riders will wear a full leather race suit, one piece

 or two-piece, full leather gloves and leather boots which have ankle protection.

 5. ENGINE

 Nitrous Oxide may not be used in conjunction with any turbocharged or supercharged entrants.

 6. FUEL SHUT OFF VALVES

 All motorcycles will have an electrical or mechanical fuel shut off system subject to "TC" approval.

 7. HANDLEBARS

-• Must be OEM or a registered aftermarket substitute.
+Must be OEM or a registered aftermarket substitute.

 8. IGNITION

-• Positive kill switch must be fitted on the handlebars.
+Positive kill switch must be fitted on the handlebars.

 9. LIGHTS

-4.0 All motorcycles must have functional front and rear lights and must be clearly visible.
+4.0 For night racing, motorcycles must have functional front and rear lights and must be clearly visible.

 10. MIRRORS

-4.4 May be removed.
+4.4 Must be removed.

 11. MUDGUARDS

-10 Front mudguards must be fitted.
+4.0 Front mudguards must be fitted.
 Rear mudguards may be removed.

 12. STEERING STOPS

-10 Minimum of 5 mm between thumb and tank at full lock.
+4.0 Minimum of 5 mm between thumb and tank at full lock.

 13. THROTTLE

-1.1 Must be spring loaded to the closing position.
+1.4 Must be spring loaded to the closing position.
 No overrides are permitted.
-TYRES

-14
+14 TYRES

 Minimum of 1mm tread depth at the commencement of the race meeting.